jelhouss/mui-boilerplate/README.md

 - With Docker: You can run the **dev** (environment) app using Docker and also unit tests and Storybook models can be run using Docker as well
 - With `env.` files
 - With HTTP handling using Axios and React Query (I personally use the `services` folder to setup my HTTP calls)
-- With small state handling using Zustand.
-No need to extend your state as your next state handling will be server state (not app) which React Query will handle
+- With state handling using Redux Toolkit.
+You could use other state managers that are small, but I like to use Redux and now Redux Toolkit.
+Server state can be handled with either Redux Toolkit Query or adding another package for that such as React Query
+- With authentication (JWT) setup

 ## What Could Be Added to This Boilerplate?

 - Add **e2e** tests using Cypress or something else
+- Enhance authentication (always important and great to do)
 - Anything that can be added to Tooling to enhance the experience
 - More basic scenario and components that will be used in every app and can be added as a boilerplate.
 Currently we handle authentication with basic components.
 It could have more other basic repetitive scenarios.
 - A **prod** Docker environment